 \textbf{\glspl{dm} and \glspl{wm} in Autonomous Driving:} Guan et al.~\cite{guan2024world} provide an overview of world models in \gls{ad}, focusing on their applications in scenario generation, motion prediction, and control.
 Driving \glspl{wm} are further explored by Tu et al.~\cite{tu2025role}, which categorize them into 2D scene evolution, 3D occupancy prediction, and scene-free paradigms.
-However, both surveys lack a clear classification of practical applications for scenario generation and do not differentiate between \glspl{dm} and \glspl{wm}, nor do they provide an in-depth technical analysis of the underlying methods.

 Regarding the overlap with \textbf{generative AI}, Wang et al.~\cite{wang2025generative} review generative models across the \gls{ad} stack.
 While broad in scope, their survey adopts a model-centric perspective and lacks a focused discussion on scenario generation.

 In summary, although the above works cover perception, planning, decision-making, simulation, and testing in \gls{ad}, they do not explicitly address the roles of \glspl{fm} in scenario generation or analysis, as this was not their primary focus.
 Our review aims to fill this gap.